 The Sylvee, April 3

 Mitski Miyawaki is an enigma.
 At once intensely personal and maddeningly vague, she’s the poet laureate for a generation that communicates almost exclusively through depression tweets.
 Mitski is a master at making that vagueness feel profound, in a sense that not knowing itself can be a crushing feeling.
 Her third album, last year’s Be the Cowboy, sees Mitski take her introspection in a buzzier, slightly more upbeat direction than you’d expect.
 She’ll be joined here by Jay Som, Los Angeles-based dream pop artist who marries slick production values with heart-on-sleeve vulnerability (which makes perfect sense for someone with a Death Cab tattoo).

 Despite being a folk trio (with no drummer), Caamp can at times sound huge.
 A lot of that has to do with their instrumentation.
 Delicate, folksy whispers transform into driving bluegrass, often within the same measure.
 And Taylor Meier’s raspy vocals give the band an added edge — even at their most gentle, Caamp can still cut deep.
 They most recently released dual EPs, Boys (Side A) and (Side B), last year.

 Bad Bad Hats

 High Noon Saloon, April 5

 From The Replacements and Hüsker Dü to The Hold Steady, there are tons of great indie rock bands with roots in the Twin Cities.
-One of the latest to join that list is Bad Bad Hats, a Minneapolis-based trio specialize in a totally ’90s brand of music, marrying pop punk to lo-fi slacker rock.
+One of the latest is Bad Bad Hats.
+The Minneapolis-based trio specializes in a totally ’90s brand of music, marrying pop punk to lo-fi slacker rock.
 Along for the ride here is dueling support from Jessica Manning and Con Davidson.